- This event has passed.

 At 7 months, Liv was diagnosed with Nemaline Myopathy (NM), a rare neuromuscular disease that makes basic life tasks such as breathing, swallowing, coughing, sitting and walking difficult, if not impossible.

-Liv just turned 6 years old and remains a silly, sassy and determined little girl.
+Liv just turned 7 years old and remains a silly, sassy and determined little girl.
 Despite her immense challenges, she faces each day with a smile, looking forward to making her brothers laugh, playing with her friends, and dressing up as her favorite character, Darth Vader.
-Liv started kindergarten this year and is loving her new friends, teachers and learning!
+Liv started first grade this year and is loving her friends, teachers and learning!

-Last year, we had no choice but think about it as we nearly lost Liv.
+A couple of years ago, we had no choice but think about it as we nearly lost Liv.
 Liv aspirated on a plane and almost died.
 After emergency landing the plane, Liv was hospitalized for a month.
 She braved countless examinations, breathing treatments, blood draws and ultimately surgery.
 She lost nearly all of her strength and was barely able to sit in a chair.
 Through it all she made us laugh and remained optimistic as ever.
-She worked incredibly hard over the next six months and is so proud that she has regained all of her strength.
+She worked incredibly hard over the last year and is so proud that she has regained all of her strength and then some.

 A Foundation Building Strength continues to fund ground breaking proposals to move us closer to giving Liv a better life.
-This year we are excited to raise money to fund a CRISPR/Cas9 (gene editing) study dealing with Liv’s exact mutation (axon 55 of the Nebulin gene).
-James Dowling of Hospital for Sick Children,Toronto, will use these cutting edge gene editing techniques to reintroduce exon 55 in cell culture and then mouse models.
-Additionally, we hope to fund a new study from the UCLA/Broad Stem Cell Center which will use Liv’s stem cells, among other with NM, to generate human models of NM cells.
+This year we are excited to raise money to continue funding a CRISPR/Cas9 (gene editing) study dealing with Liv’s exact mutation (exon 55 of the Nebulin gene).
+James Dowling of Hospital for Sick Children,Toronto, will is using these cutting edge gene editing techniques to reintroduce exon 55 in cell culture and then mouse models.

 We hope to never experience anything as terrifying as we did last year – and research and treatment are our only hope.